UN secretary-general calls for 'windfall' tax on profits of fossil fuel companies

 He appealed to “global finance,” alluding to banks and international financial institutions, to help contribute money, saying “innovative sources of funds” are needed.

-“It’s time to put an effective price on carbon and tax the windfall profits of fossil fuel companies,” he said.
+“It’s time to put an effective price on carbon and tax the windfall profits of fossil fuel companies,” Guterres said.

-But Guterres said that all countries — and people — must join the fight, including the developing world, such as by ending deforestation and meeting targets to double energy efficiency and triple renewables by 2030.
+But all countries — and people — must join the fight, he said, including the developing world, such as by ending deforestation and meeting targets to double energy efficiency and triple renewables by 2030.

 Some critics say Guterres, which such alarmist speeches, puts too much a focus on stirring emotions than focusing on science that lays out the actual threat.